How Slow is 240 FPS?

 In conclusion, 240 FPS is a high-speed frame rate that is used to create smooth and detailed slow-motion footage.
 It is ideal for capturing fast-moving objects or events and provides a significant improvement in smoothness and detail compared to 60 FPS.
 However, it requires more advanced equipment and processing power to handle the large amount of data generated.

-- How do I get Sophia in Fallout 76?
+- How do you get a monkey in Sea of Thieves?